gitenter/gitenter/doc/requirements/SyRS.md

 - [SyRS-0073]{SyRS-0074} Individual traceable items has no or loose order, for which the order comes from the constrain that the upstream items shall come first.
 - [SyRS-0075]{SyRS-0070} Related traceable items, or traceable items about a same aspect of the product, shall be grouped together.
 - [SyRS-0089]{SyRS-0074} As independent features may benefit (1) microservice architecture and (2) feature flags, the software shall distinguish/isolate independent traceable items.
-    - *(May be an easy check that two items do not have common downstream item?)*
-- [SyRS-0090]{SyRS-0089} The software shall provide systematic tools to resume couplings between traceable items.
-    - *(How?)*
-    - *(May show a squared matrix that both row and column are the same list of traceable items.
-One matrix item is the count of common downstream items of two items.
-Ideally all matrix items shall be zero.
-May be used for a single document/same level of items.
-Notice that traceable items in the same document may refer to each other, this may be acted as the upmost or down-most items of a single document.)*
 - [SyRS-0076]{SyRS-0070,SyRS-0031} A traceable document item may be surrounded by the descriptive parts of the document, which may follow some kind of document templates.
 - [SyRS-0036]{SyRS-0074,SyRS-0034} A plain-text-based tagging system is used to handle traceability between document items.
     - *(Is there any possibility to trace graph items?)*